lehengzhao83/geometry-native-wm/README.md

 * This codebase prioritizes **correctness and robustness** over maximum speed.
 * All geometry operations are explicit and interpretable.
-* Designed for ICML/NeurIPS artifact evaluation.
+* Designed for ICML artifact evaluation.

 ---